Moustikitos/hbmqtt/readme.md

 ## Configure / check

+Broker configuration is done in a [`yaml`](https://yaml.org/) file, you can edit it with a simple text editor.

 ### linux

-Broker configuration is done in a [`yaml`](https://yaml.org/) file, you can edit it with a simple text editor.
+`yaml` file is stored into user configuration folder.

 ```bash
 $ nano $HOME/.config/ark-broker.yaml